 In 1844, the Harlem Railroad Line, using steam engines, reached WP profoundly effecting the community.
-As the BD moved closer to the railroad, the population grew.
-Residential, commercial and government development increased.
+As the Business District (BD) moved closer to the railroad, the population grew and residential, commercial and government development also increased.
 The rails increased dairy production on farms (like the Gedney Farm) and industry.
-The rails were involved in bringing commuters from New York City and the conversation of farms into homes.
-A new court house was built on Railroad Ave (now Main St) and opened in 1856 replacing the one on S Broadway.
+The rails were involved in bringing commuters from New York City and the conversion of farms into estates.
+The tracks near the station and the station buildings were changed a number of times.

 From 1912 to 1937, the NY, Westchester and Boston Railway ran to WP from the Bronx on the east side of the city.
 The terminal for the line was located where Nordstrom Department Store is today.
 The retail development on Gedney Way is a result of the rail line going through this largely residential area.

-Though, the rail no longer exists parts of its bed are now part of the Jack Harrington Greenway City of WP Walking Trail from Gedney Way to the Scarsdale border.
+Though, the rail no longer exists parts of its bed are now part of the Jack Harrington Greenway City of WP Walking Trail from Bolton Ave to the Scarsdale border.
 Other parts of the rail bed are visible but are not available for walking.
 The Greenway entrance to trail on Ridgeway has a display containing information about rail line.
 In the summer of 2020, work was completed on the extension of the Greenway north from Gedney Way to Bolton Rd.
 Tunnels for the rail line run under a number of city roads like the one under Bryant Ave can be viewed at the municipal lot on Mamaroneck Ave near the intersection with Bloomingdale Rd.
 The parking lot for Sam’s of Gedney Way (56 Gedney Way) cuts into the former trail bed.

 The Westchester section of the Bronx River Parkway was constructed between 1907 and 1925.
 The park along its route was created to protect the Bronx River from pollution and development.
 This was Westchester’s 1st park and the nation’s 1st public parkway.
 North of Yonkers, much of parkway’s bridges and other features are still in the original design.
 The Kensico Dam in Valhalla at the parkway’s northern end was constructed from 1913 to 1917.
 It replaced the first dam of 1885 that was taken down in 1911.

 CITY DIRECTION & PLANNING: As far back as the 1920’s, city planners had plans for WP to become a major commercial center in Westchester County by attracting some of NY City’s major department stores and Fortune 500 companies.
 Among these were B. Altman’s (1933), Macy’s (1949) and General Foods.

 By 1977, the military use for the Armory dating from in 1910 and constructed on the site of the first 2 court houses, ended and was converted to a senior center and residence in 1982.

 In 1995, The Westchester Mall opened.
-Numerous condominium townhouses and apartment buildings were constructed during the latter part of the 1900’s and the early part of the 21st century
+Numerous condominium townhouses and apartment buildings were constructed during the latter part of the 1900’s and the early part of the 21st century.

 In 2000, the US census listed the population of WP as 53,077 and in 2010 as 56,853.
 Estimates of 250,000 have been given as to as to how many people come into the city daily.
 Tall towers of glass and concrete rose in the center of the city during the first part of the 2000’s.
-In recent years, with the sale of condominiums slowing, most apartment development in the city has been new rentals.
+In recent years, with the sale of condominiums slowing, most apartment development in the city has been high end rentals.